 Pairs well with other Amex cards

-A final selling point of American Express cards is the fact you can pool all your Membership Rewards points in one account.
+A final selling point of American Express cards is that you can pool all your Membership Rewards points into one account.
 This makes sense if you want to juggle multiple Amex cards for your personal spending, or if you want to pick up a business credit card from the issuer.

 Pollard says he spends a lot of money on ads for his business, so he pairs the American Express Green Card with the American Express® Business Gold Card.
 He does this so he can keep business spending separate from personal purchases, but also because he earns 4X Membership Rewards points on ads, which is one of the two categories he chose for this higher earning rate.

 The American Express Green Card may not be as popular as some other American Express credit cards, but it offers a ton of value thanks to its welcome offer and ongoing rewards.
 With 3X points in several popular categories, generous benefits for travel and the ability to pair with other cards, what’s not to love?

 That said, the Amex Green Card may be exactly what you need, but it never hurts to compare other travel credit cards, including the best card options from American Express, Chase, Citi and Capital One.
 And if it’s an overall rewards card you’re looking for, see our list of the best rewards credit cards on the market.

 All information about the American Express® Green Card has been collected independently by Bankrate.com and has not been reviewed or approved by the issuer.